 The National Institutes of Health (NIH), National Science Foundation (NSF), and U.S. Department of Agriculture (USDA) require certain categories of researchers to receive RCR training.
-RCR is increasingly viewed as an essential component of training, regardless of a researcher's source of funding.
+However, RCR is increasingly viewed as an essential component of training regardless of a researcher's source of funding.

-These courses were written and peer-reviewed by experts.
+The RCR courses and facilitator guides were written and peer-reviewed by experts.

-View a sample of our updated RCR case videos:
+View a sample of our updated RCR video case studies:

 Language Availability: English, Korean

-Suggested Audiences: Faculty, Postdoctoral Researchers, Principal Investigators, Staff, Students
+Suggested Audiences: Faculty, Postdoctoral Researchers, Principal Investigators, RCR Trainers, Staff, Students